fsprojekti/shr-mfg-robotic-arm-warehouse/README.md

 |...|...|
 |n|task n|

-Package management process ensures tasks are executed in right order.
+Package management process ensures tasks are executed in the right order.
 Task execution process takes first task from queue and start the process of task execution.
 It waits for the task completion.
 After task completion the task is removed from the queue and next task in line is assign for execution.

 ```mermaid
 graph  TD